setiawanwcksn/MovieManiac/README.md

 - sort and filter: to sort or/and filter films
 - dark/light mode: to change the website theme
 - local storage: to store several variables
+- Routers : to use single page application concepts

 and I also apply clean code principles as best as possible.